davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 2. 身心疲惫

    - 需要释放压力
    - 需要广泛交友
    - 需要运动健身

 ### 学生没钱

+it's a waste of money.

 I am only a student who has no income.
-Therefore, it' s very important for me to save money, otherwise I can' t make my ends meet.
+Therefore, it's very important for me to save money, otherwise I can't make my ends meet.
 I need to spend a lot of money on a variety of things, like daily necessities, tuition, rent and so on.

-I am only a student who has no income, so it' s very important for me to save money.
-Otherwise, I can' t make my ends meet.
-I need to spend money on a variety of things, like groceries, tuition, rent and so on.

-What' s more, if we discuss in the restaurants or cafes, we have to order some food or drink.
-Therefore, it' s a waste of money.

-it' s a waste of money.

 #### 所以不做

+What's more, if we discuss in the restaurants or cafes, we have to order some food or drink.
+Therefore, it's a waste of money.

 However, buying a computer or a laptop will cost me an arm and a leg.
-It' s going to put strain on my budget.
+It's going to put strain on my budget.

 However, buying fashionable clothes costs me an arm and a leg.
-It' s going to put strain on my budget.
+It's going to put strain on my budget.

 However, buying paper books may cost me an arm and a leg.
-It' s going to put strain on my budget.
+It's going to put strain on my budget.
 Once, I bought a textbook in the bookstore, it cost me almost 200$ which was a huge expense for me.

 However, living in the hotel costs me an arm and a leg.
-It' s going to put strain on my budget.
+It's going to put strain on my budget.

 #### 所以赚钱